-Navillus Contracting: a premier contractor, specializing in high-end commercial masonry, tiling and stone
+Navillus Contracting is a premier contractor, specializing in high-end commercial masonry, tiling and stone

 Navillus’ O’Sullivan building an immigrant success story